 DOE encourages the tracking of deferrals using consistent terminology for recording the reasons and what repairs would be necessary in order to proceed with weatherization.
 When repairs are necessary in order to install energy efficiency measures, but those repairs are beyond the allowable limits of incidental repairs and/or health and safety cost categories, deferral is often required.
 If other funding sources were available, it would increase the number of low-income homes WAP could effectively weatherize.
-DOE WAP has developed a tracking tool to provide consistent terminology and a brief video training describing how the tool is organized.
+DOE WAP has developed a tracking tool to provide consistent terminology.
+ADOH plans to utilize this DOE WAP deferral tracking tool and will require this report to accompany quarterly reports from Sub-grantees.